 It usually goes like this:

-You’ll get an authentic-looking letter warning you that you’ll lose your website.
+- You’ll get an authentic-looking letter warning you’ll lose your website.

 You’ll be asked to send a check if you want to save your website and keep ownership.